vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

    9: Load Boot Loader code then write to Flash via TFTP.
  9 ...
 0
 ```
-**Caveat**: a CRC32 of the whole NOR Flash block (65536 bytes) protects the integrity of the u-boot bootenv.
-It is placed at the very beginning of the flash block.
-If you want to change some variables, don't forget to recalculate the CRC32 on the flash block, CRC32 excluded (65536-4 bytes).

-At this point, it may be possible to load some [openWRT](https://openwrt.org/) firmware.
-TFTP loader is implemented in u-boot.
+At this point, it will be possible to load some live image (SDRAM) in the device via TFTP.

 ### NAND